kubernetes-sigs/gateway-api/docs-src/security-model.md

   field is intentionally not a pointer because the nil behavior (no namespaces) is undesirable here.

-* **allowedRouteNamespaces**: This field is a selector of namespaces that Gateways of this class can reference Routes in.
-This is a standard Kubernetes LabelSelector, a label query over a set of resources.
-The result of matchLabels and matchExpressions are ANDed.
-Controllers must not support Routes in namespaces outside this selector.
-A nil selector (default) indicates that Gateways of this class can reference Routes within the same namespace.
-An empty selector indicates that Gateways can reference Routes in any namespace.
-  This field is intentionally a pointer to support the nil behavior (only local Routes allowed).
+* **allowedRouteNamespaces**: AllowedRouteNamespaces indicates in which namespaces Routes can be selected for Gateways of this class.
+This is restricted to the namespace of the Gateway by default.

 ## Controller Requirements
 To be considered conformant with the Service APIs spec, controllers need to: